RomRaider/RomRaider/docs/Building_RomRaider_VSCode.md

 	> - For the value use the unzipped ANT path from the previous step.
 For Example: 'C:\Users\<USERNAME>\ANT'
 	> - If you do not know how to add a environment variable, see: https://docs.oracle.com/javase/tutorial/essential/environment/paths.html

+1. Add '**JRE_DIR**' as a System Environment variable excluding the quotes.
+	> - For the value use the directory from the Java install.
+For Example: 'C:\Program Files (x86)\Java\jre-1.8'
+	> - If you do not know how to add a environment variable, see: https://docs.oracle.com/javase/tutorial/essential/environment/paths.html

 1. Edit the existing '**PATH**' System Environment, add the directory you unzipped ANT to with the \bin directory appended.
 	> For Example: 'C:\Users\<USERNAME>\ANT\bin'